Schnappiiii/colab/README.md

 # Data extraction from different types of charts in sustainabilty data reports
 Most of charts in sustainabilty data reports cannot be detected using python PDF libraries.
-Since they are drawn with code, not simply copied images and pasted them on oages.
+Since they are drawn with code or protected, not simply copied images and pasted them on pages.
 Even if we can extract all the images in the pdf, but these images contain a variety of types, such as photos of people, landscape photos, signatures, logos, etc., later want to just extract the charts is very difficult.

 Therefore, in this experiment we try to deploy YOLOv5 End-to-End object detector to detect different types of charts in images.
 After that for the different categories, data is extracted from the chart into a table.

 ## Extracting different types of charts
-### Traning dataset
+### Training dataset
 50 PDFs contain 5981 page images (selected from sustainabilty data report 2022-04-29).
 Only 715 out of 5981 pages contain charts, 5981/715=8.36 pages/chart.
 There are 1229 charts in 715 pages.
 Total images: 28714 (2000 generated images/class + 714 manual labeled page images)

 14 classes: 'single-legend vertical bar chart', 'multi-legend vertical bar chart', 'bi-directional vertical bar chart', 'single-legend horizontal bar chart', 'multi-legend horizontal bar chart', 'bi-directional horizontal bar chart', 'stacked vertical bar chart', 'stacked horizontal bar chart', 'line chart', 'muti-legend line chart', 'single pie chart', 'multi pie chart', 'single ring chart', 'multi ring chart'